 While these patients are at higher risk of thrombotic events, they may also be at an elevated risk for bleeding.
 In a small retrospective study, 11% of patients at high risk of venous thromboembolism also had a high risk of bleeding.

-Antiphospholipid antibodies and lupus anticoagulant have been detected in a small number of patients.
-The presence of these antibodies can rarely lead to thrombotic events that are difficult to differentiate from other causes of multifocal thrombosis.
+Antiphospholipid antibodies and lupus anticoagulant have been detected in a small number of critically ill patients.
+The presence of these antibodies can rarely lead to thrombotic events in some patients (especially those who are genetically predisposed) that are difficult to differentiate from other causes of multifocal thrombosis.
+In other patients, antiphospholipid antibodies may be transient and disappear within a few weeks.
 The significance of this finding is unknown, although it is thought that these antibodies may not be involved in the pathogenesis of venous thromboembolism in patients with severe COVID-19.

 It has been suggested that a new term (e.g., COVID-19-associated pulmonary thrombosis, diffuse pulmonary intravascular coagulopathy, or microvascular COVID-19 lung vessels obstructive thrombo-inflammatory syndrome [MicroCLOTS]) be used rather than the term pulmonary embolism as it has been hypothesised that the pathophysiology is different; local thrombi are formed in the lung vessels due to a local inflammatory process rather than the classical emboli coming from elsewhere in the body.